CACI-International/ergo/ergo/user_guide/src/tutorial/advanced.md

 The final change we made is that we compile a test program using the new `compile` function feature and the Catch2 library, and run it before copying our outputs in the last line.
-This is fairly straightforward and follows from what has been previously discussed (like passing `{ includes = [:Catch2] }` to the `compile` function).
-We do however need to make a temporary library directory so that our test executable can find the libraries it needs.
-The `libpath` block handles this: it creates a directory, copies the library into it with the expected name based on our SONAME setting, and returns this library path.
+This is fairly straightforward and follows from what has been previously discussed (like passing `(includes = [:Catch2])` to the `compile` function).
+We do, however, need to make a temporary library directory so that our test executable can find the libraries it needs.
+The `libpath` block handles this: it copies the library into a new directory with the expected name based on our SONAME setting, and returns this library path.
 Then we set the `LD_LIBRARY_PATH` environment variable appropriately when running the test program.

 For reference, the `test.cpp` file contains: